Miretz/miretz.github.io/_posts/2018-02-11-why-companies-need-text-mining.markdown

 The business world is littered with all kinds of documents which contain important data.
 Corporate employees have to process thousands of documents every day.
 Ranging from various contracts, reports, documentation to spreadsheets and receipts.
 Manual entry into enterprise systems is a tedious and error prone process that does not ensure that the data input really reflects what is in the document.

-In this article I'm going to explore some typical document processing challenges and provide some basic starting points, tools and methodologies.
+Let's explore some typical challenges and some basic starting steps, tools and methodologies that will help companies to handle their document processing tasks.

 ## Storage, Digitalization and Records Management

 Many companies still process and store a lot of paper documents.
-These take up a lot of space and need to be stored in specific ways to be easy to retrieve if needed.
-This is very difficult and expensive so more and more companies invest in scanning and [ECM](https://en.wikipedia.org/wiki/Enterprise_content_management) platforms.
+These take up a lot of space and need to be stored in specific ways for easy retrieval if needed.
+It is very difficult and expensive to set this up, so more and more companies invest in scanning and store the scans in [Enterprise Content Management (ECM)](https://en.wikipedia.org/wiki/Enterprise_content_management) systems.
-To turn the documents into searchable plain text format an [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) tool is required.
+To turn these scans (which are images) into searchable plain text format an [Optical Character Recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) tool is required.

 A global company must be able to handle documents in many languages.
 Languages like arabic and chinese are difficult to process and the company needs to make sure that all the enterprise systems can work with these languages.
 [Unicode standard](https://en.wikipedia.org/wiki/Unicode) should be preferred.